-Goldendale Observatory State Park is a five-acre educational facility and certified “Dark Sky Park” on a 2,100-foot-high hilltop, 1.5 miles north of Main Street in the city of Goldendale.
-The observatory houses one of the nation's largest public telescopes and has attracted sky-watchers since its opening in 1973.
-The observatory is open to anyone who wants to view the cosmos above or gorgeous scenery below.
+Goldendale Observatory is a five-acre educational facility and certified “Dark Sky Park” on a 2,100 foot elevation hilltop 2 miles north of downtown Goldendale.
+The park features one of the nation's largest public telescopes and has attracted tens of thousands of sky-watchers since its dedication in 1973.
+The observatory is open to anyone wanting to view the cosmos above or gorgeous scenery below.

 No camping available.Want to support Washington State Parks?
 Get involved by joining a friends' group.
 For more information, visit the Friends' Group web page.

 April 17 - Sept.
 30, 10AM to 11:30PM, Wednesday - Sunday

 October 1 - March 31, 10AM to 3PM, Monday - Friday.
 (Park Visitor Center Only)

 Daylight presentations run continuously and may include viewing the Sun via solar telescope and the planets Venus and Mercury via primary telescope.

 Evening presentations start at 8PM (9PM in July) and may include outdoor lectures and the viewing of various planets, multi-star-systems, and deep-sky-objects via primary telescope.

 Tours are available by reservation.
 To make a reservation, call the park office at (509) 773-3141.

 Drop-ins by small groups welcome.